JokerJohn/LIO_SAM_6AXIS/README.md

 ### 2. [LIO-SAM-6AXIS-INTENSITY](https://github.com/JokerJohn/LIO-SAM-6AXIS-INTENSITY)

 - integrate [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM) and [Imaging_lidar_place_recognition](https://github.com/TixiaoShan/imaging_lidar_place_recognition) to achieve better mapping and localization result for SLAM system.

-## Contributing

-If you would like to contribute to LIO_SAM_6AXIS, please read the CONTRIBUTING.md file for guidelines.

-## License

-LIO_SAM_6AXIS is released under the MIT license.

 ## Credits